How to Apply Custom Format Cells in Excel (17 Examples)

 Read More: How to Add Text after Number with Custom Format in Excel

-5. Add Text in Numbers with Custom Format of Cells
+Example 5 – Adding Text in Numbers with a Custom Format

-Another example of showing text and numbers in a single cell can be seen here.
+You can also show text and numbers in a single cell.
 For positive numbers, add the phrases “increase” and “decrease”; for negative values, add the words “decrease.”
-Simply double-quote the content in the relevant section of your format code:
+Double-quote the content in the relevant section of your format code.

 Add Text in Number with Custom Format Cells in Excel